General University Reference Utility

 Itinerary Change Fees: When a traveler changes airline travel reservations and incurs itinerary change fees, a valid business reason for the change to the itinerary must be provided as substantiation for the charges.
 The traveler must contact the Financial Officer to determine whether or not additional fees due to such changes may be directly charged to restricted or general fund accounts or if the additional costs must be charged to unrestricted funds.
 Change fees incurred for personal reasons will not be reimbursed.

 Other Fees: The University will reimburse for any fees charged by the airlines which can be substantiated as business-related.
 Charges for food or beverage services are NOT reimbursable as those charges would be covered by the per diem meal allowance.
-Fees for aisle or window seats that cannot be reserved until 24 hours prior or upgrade fees at the time of departure are also not reimbursable, unless there is strong substantiation for incurring these fees.

 The University will reimburse the cost of train fare.
 Receipts are required.
 Reservations may be made at the option of the traveler.
 Should a sleeper car be requested, the Budget Executive must provide approval, since the sleeper car is considered an upgrade in travel accommodations.